ialbert/biostar-central/docs/recipes/projects.md

-Link a sample directory, `/path/to/data/`q, to an existing project,  `project one`:
+Link a sample directory, `/path/to/data/`, to an existing project with the uid  `project_one`:

-    $ python manage.py data --pid project one --path /path/to/data/ --name New data
+    $ python manage.py data --pid project_one --path /path/to/data/ --name New data

 ### Using web interface